Topological Hopf algebras and their Hopf-cyclic cohomology: From Hopf-cyclic to Lie cyclic

 \subsection{Coalgebra Hochschild cohomology of $\Fc^\infty(G)$}

-In this subsection we identify the coalgebra Hochschild cohomology of the Hopf algebra $\Fc^\infty(G)$ of differentiable functions on a real analytic group $G$, with coefficients in a differentiable $G$-module $V$, with the differentiable cohomology (and hence the continuous cohomology \cite{HochMost62}) of the group $G$.
+In this subsection we identify the coalgebra Hochschild cohomology of the Hopf algebra $\Fc^\infty(G)$ of differentiable functions on a real analytic group $G$, with the differentiable group cohomology (and hence the continuous cohomology by \cite{HochMost62}) of the group $G$.
 The latter, in turn, is identified with the relative Lie algebra cohomology of the Lie algebra $\Fg$ of $G$, relative to the Lie algebra of a maximal compact subgroup of $G$, \cite{vanEst53,Dupo76,HochMost62}.

 \ni Let us first recall the differentiable cohomology from \cite{HochMost62}.
-For $n\geq 0$, let $C^n_d(G,V)$ be the space of all differentiable maps $G^{\times\,n}\lra V$,
+Keeping Definition \ref{def-diffble-module} and Definition \ref{def-diffble-map} (of a differentiable $G$-module, and of a differentiable map, respectively) in mind, given a differentiable $G$-module $V$, let $C^n_d(G,V)$ be the space of all differentiable maps $G^{\times\,n}\to V$, and